qReolq/review-parser/README.md

 java -jar jar <csvFilePath> <prePages>
 ```
 * csvFilePath: The path where the CSV file will be saved.
 * prePages: Number of reviews processe by one thread(50,100,200).
-Affects the number of threads created in the executor service (optional, default value is 100)
+Affects the number of threads created in the executor service

 ## Quick start
 1. Clone this repo into folder.